movement-pass/movement-pass.github.io/public-api.md

 the [MediatR](https://github.com/jbogard/MediatR) nuget package and like Node.js the .NET implementation also has two entrypoint, one for local and other when running in lambda.
 One additional thing in the .NET implementation is the Open API specification which is missing in the Node.js implementation.

+## Stack

+Each of the implementation has its own Stack though both them does the identical job.
+That is creating the Api Gateway and Lambda, attach the lambda with the Api Gateway, gives the read and write permission of DynamoDB tables and read permission of ParameterStore to the lambda and finally associate the public-api.movement-pass.com domain with the API gateway.